elliehoward/react-audio-visualization/README.md

 This tutorial is for creating an audio visualization in React with the web audio API.

+In this tutorial will use Node.js and npm, if you already have that installed then that's great move on to the next step, otherwise [learn about // get npm here.](https://www.npmjs.com/get-npm)

+This is *not* a tutorial on how to use React.
+If you want to learn more about how React works check out [Fullstack React](https://www.fullstackreact.com/)

 The first thing we need to do is download create-react-app to get our react boilerplate.
 [Here are the docs if you want to learn more.](https://github.com/facebookincubator/create-react-app)
 Type the following into your terminal: